gustafnk/resegaranti-skane/README.md

 Money to your email

-See [github page](http://gustafnk.github.com/resegaranti-skane/) for more info.
+See [github page](http://gustafnk.github.com/resegaranti-skane/) for more info and bookmarklet.